hacktifytechnologies/Red-Range1/STORYLINE.md

 ## Situation

-FOXHOUND ACTUAL — A suspected state-sponsored threat actor (tracked internally as COBRA SIGNAL) has been observed conducting reconnaissance operations against SIGINT Forward Operating Base KESTREL.
+APT41 — A suspected state-sponsored threat actor (tracked internally as Double Dragon) has been observed conducting reconnaissance operations against SIGINT Forward Operating Base KESTREL.
 FOB KESTREL operates a tactical communications relay cluster that aggregates signals from multiple collection assets in theater.

-Initial indicators suggest COBRA SIGNAL has already compromised the base's external communications relay portal — the public-facing platform used by allied liaison officers to submit frequency schedule updates and check uplink status.
+Initial indicators suggest Double Dragon has already compromised the base's external communications relay portal — the public-facing platform used by allied liaison officers to submit frequency schedule updates and check uplink status.

 ---

-## Red Team Brief (COBRA SIGNAL Operators)
+## Red Team Brief (Double Dragon Operators)

-You are operators for COBRA SIGNAL.
+You are operators for Double Dragon.
 Your mission is to penetrate the full depth of FOB KESTREL's signals intelligence infrastructure and reach the classified signal archive containing collection schedules, source identifiers, and intercept metadata.
-These documents would allow COBRA SIGNAL to expose HUMINT sources and compromise ongoing collection operations.
+These documents would allow Double Dragon to expose HUMINT sources and compromise ongoing collection operations.

 **Entry Point:** The COMMS RELAY DASHBOARD is externally accessible.